-The energy and creativity come with a terrible price.
+This energy and creativity comes with a terrible price.
 Sooner or later, hypomania gives way to depression (“bipolar II disorder,” according to the diagnostic manual).
-A few blessed souls seem to get mainly the benefits of the bipolar gene set: They get the turbocharged brain and boundless energy but seem to escape debiltating depression.
-But they are the exceptions.
+A few blessed souls seem to get mainly the benefits of the bipolar genes: They get the turbocharged brain and boundless energy but seem to escape debilitating depression.
+They are the rare exceptions.

 Bipolar disorders give rise to other mental health problems, especially alcohol and drug abuse.
 The connection is straightforward.
 During hypomanic and manic episodes, people behave recklessly and feel invincible.
 There is no internal brake.
 When they descend into depression, they may try to self-medicate with alcohol or other drugs.
 This inevitably makes things worse.